 Gergely Gosztonyi, member of the CMFE expert group, was invited to Kiev, Ukraine by the Council of Europe Office in Ukraine within the framework of the Joint CoE/EU Eastern Partnership Programmatic Co-operation Framework (PCF) Programme in the Project on “Freedom of Media in Ukraine”.
+His report is now online!
 Continue reading

 COMMIT organizes in cooperation with the Community Media Forum Europe (CMFE) the theme day „Voices of Inclusion“.
 This event opens up a framework for presentations, debates and workshops.
 We present proven and new multilingual media projects from and with refugees and migrants, which should function as spaces for linguistic and political entry points of inclusion.
 What kind of support do people fleeing war and poverty need for their media work in the context of Community Radios and TVs or online-platforms when arriving?
 What kind of experiences in media were and are important to migrants as entry points into the local society and as orientation into a new home?
 Continue reading